PTCInc/vuforia-engine/.github/ISSUE_TEMPLATE/1--bug-report.md

 ---
 name: 1.
 Bug Report
-about: Create a bug report to help us improve the SDK.
+about: Report a bug to help us improve the SDK.
 title: ''
 labels: bug
 assignees: ''